 In my niche, I’ve noticed a large number of eBooks produced by analyst firms (because I follow said analysts on Twitter).
 But, outside of this promotion, little exists.

-In 2021, marketers should continue to create eBooks — but invest in content promotion as only the best eBooks are found via organic search.
+Marketers should continue to create eBooks — but invest in content promotion as only the best eBooks are found via organic search.

 Save this for later: 8 Awesome Content Marketing Books This Writer Actually Read